vision2learn/v2l-pattern-library/src/site/videos/transcripts/ua_u4_s2_p3_dietary_preferences.md

 JOE: Dietary habits can be difficult to understand and sometimes, to manage.
-They may involve different issues such as eating only a few foods, only eating at home, going long periods without food or eating ‘nonfoods’ a condition known as ‘Pica’.
+They may involve different issues such as eating only a few foods, only eating at home, going long periods without food or eating ‘nonfoods’ a condition known as ‘pica’.

 Many autistic people suffer with obsessions, and if certain foods or calorie counting, is their obsession, this could lead to over-eating, under-eating or a rigid diet.